airbytehq/airbyte/docs/integrations/sources/bing-ads.md

 8. For **Lookback window** (also known as attribution or conversion window) enter the number of **days** to look into the past.
 If your conversion window has an hours/minutes granularity, round it up to the number of days exceeding.
 If you're not using performance report streams in incremental mode and Reports Start Date is not provided, let it with 0 default value.
 9. For *Custom Reports* - see [custom reports](#custom-reports) section, list of custom reports object:
    1. For *Report Name* enter the name that you want for your custom report.
-   2. For *Reporting Data Object* enter the Bing Ads Reporting Object that you want to sync in the custom report.
+   2. For *Reporting Data Object* add the Bing Ads Reporting Object that you want to sync in the custom report.
    3. For *Columns* add list columns of Reporting Data Object that you want to see in the custom report.
    4. For *Aggregation* add time aggregation.
 See [report aggregation](#report-aggregation) section.
 10. Click **Authenticate your Bing Ads account**.